 Differences Between Breville Vs DeLonghi Nespresso Machines

-However, each manufacturer has some differences in the appearance of their Nespresso machines.
-These are usually small aesthetic variations and differences in the cosmetic design.
-For example, you’ll see a more rounded top on Breville Vertuo Plus compared to DeLonghi.
-Also, DeLonghi usually has more color options and some chrome accents.
+However, each manufacturer has a different appearance for their Nespresso machines.
+These are usually small aesthetic variations and differences in cosmetic design.

 Common Nespresso Machines Made by Breville and DeLonghi